 Kink: A kink is a sexual interest or activity that deviates from what is considered “normal” or “vanilla” sex.
 This can include a wide range of activities, such as bondage, domination and submission, and role-playing.

 Fetish: A fetish—unlike a sexual preference or a kink—is often used casually to refer to kinks involving certain body parts or objects, but it’s also related to a specific mental health condition called fetishistic disorder.
-In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a person needs to meet three criteria to be diagnosed with fetishistic disorder:
+In the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a person needs to meet specific criteria for diagnosis.

 As you can see, it’s the second point that makes having a fetish a problem—it has to cause distress or get in the way of your life.
 It’s important to remember that, unlike a kink, a fetish involves a specific object or activity that is essential for sexual arousal—a must-have rather than a nice-to-have.